HidekiMori-CIT/aenet-lammps/README.md

 # Update
-2020/11/05: add the patch file for aenet-2.0.4 and slightly modify the pair_aenet.cpp
+2020/11/05: Add the patch file for aenet-2.0.4 and slightly modify the pair_aenet.cpp

 # About this package